botlabs-gg/carlbot-docs/docs/tagstriggers.md

 <!-- tab:List -->
 `{list(index):elem,elem2...}`<br>
-Returns the element in the payload the corresponds to the index value in the parameters.
+Returns the element in the payload that corresponds to the index value in the parameters.
 Block is null if the index is out of bounds.

 > **Example**<br>
 `{list(3):Apples~Bananas~Pears~Grapes~Oranges}`==`Grapes`